tensorflow/tensorboard/README.md

 ### TensorBoard is showing only some of my data, or isn't properly updating!

+> **Update:** After [2.3.0 release][2-3-0], TensorBoard no longer auto reloads
+> every 30 seconds.
+To re-enable the behavior, please open the settings by
+> clicking the gear icon in the top-right of the TensorBoard web interface, and
+> enable "Reload data".

 > **Update:** the [experimental `--reload_multifile=true` option][pr-1867] can
 > now be used to poll all "active" files in a directory for new data, rather
 > than the most recent one as described below.
 A file is "active" as long as it